kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ![architecture network](images/architecture-network.PNG)

-> If you want, you can define the configuration for the IPv6 stack.
+> If you want, you can define the IPv6 stack configuration.

 ### Gateway VM installation

 > The basic VM installation process is not the purpose of this tutorial.
+>
 > Because it's just a tutorial, the IPv6 stack is not configured, but you can configure it if you want.

 This VM is used as a NAT gateway for the private Kubernetes network, as a reverse proxy and as a client tools.

-This means all the client steps like certificates generation will be done on this VM (in the next part of this tutorial).
+This means all the client steps like certificates generation will be done on this VM (in the next parts of this tutorial).

 You have to:

 * Install the latest [amd64 Debian netinst image](https://www.debian.org/CD/netinst/) on this VM.

 * Configure the network interfaces (see the network architecture).
-Example of `/etc/network/interfaces` file if ens18 is your public interface and ens19 is your private interface (you need to replace `PUBLIC_IP_ADDRESS`, `MASK` and `PUBLIC_IP_GATEWAY` with you values):
+Example of `/etc/network/interfaces` file if your public interface is ens18 and your private interface is ens19 (you need to replace `PUBLIC_IP_ADDRESS`, `MASK` and `PUBLIC_IP_GATEWAY` with your values):

 ```bash
 source /etc/network/interfaces.d/*